 Read her interview with Tactile about the importance of communicating hard truths.

-Her reporting has investigated topics such as homeless shelters in New York City, social entrepreneurship in developing countries, energy development in the Southwest, indigenous communities in the SW and Mexico, and modern-day female explorers.
+Her reporting has investigated topics such as homelessness in New York City, social entrepreneurship in developing countries, energy development in the Southwest, indigenous communities in the SW and Mexico, and modern-day female explorers.